 Preparing Your Garden for Winter

-Prune Trees and Shrubs: Prune any dead or diseased branches from trees and shrubs.
-This will help them stay healthy and prevent any falling branches during storms.
+- Prune your plants: Deadhead your flowers and prune any dead or broken branches from your trees or shrubs.
+This will help to promote healthy growth in the spring and prevent any potential hazards during the winter months.

-By following these steps, you can help ensure your garden comes back to life in the spring.
+By following these simple steps, you can ensure that your garden is ready for the winter and will thrive come springtime.
+Happy gardening!

 Protecting Your Plants from Frost and Snow